Keep My Vehicle or Buy a Replacement?

 If the answer is no, the vehicle is a good candidate to keep for many years.
 Properly maintaining your vehicle will be your lowest cost of transportation.

-- My vehicle is in good condition and will be after service and repairs.
+- My vehicle is in good condition and will be after service and repairs during a long-term car maintenance appointment.

 - Even though the cost of repairs may exceed vehicle value, the cost of replacement is what’s critical to focus on.